thayton/thayton.github.io/_posts/2015-01-09-scraping-by-example-ntu-edu.md

 If you'd like to see a working version of the code in its final form, it's available on github [here](https://github.com/thayton/ntu-edu/blob/master/ntu-edu.py).

-### Conclusion

-Have a small scraping task you'd like to get done for free?

-Email me the details and if I think it will make an instructive example I'll develop a solution for free in a future post.

 ## Shameless Plug

 Have a scraping project you'd like done?
 I'm available for hire.
 [Contact me](/contact)